WZZK-FM

-WZZK-FM (104.7 FM) is a commercial radio station in Birmingham that serves Northern and Central Alabama.
-It is the flagship station of the Rick and Bubba Morning Show.
+WZZK-FM (104.7 FM) is a commercial radio station licensed to Birmingham, Alabama, United States, that serves Northern and Central Alabama with a country radio format.
+It is the flagship of the Rick and Bubba Morning Show.
 The station is owned by SummitMedia alongside six other stations sharing studios in the Cahaba neighborhood in far southeastern Birmingham.

-WZZK is a Class C0 station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is off Golden Crest Drive, atop Red Mountain where many Birmingham-area FM and TV stations have their towers.
-WZZK broadcasts using HD Radio technology.
-Its HD2 subchannel carries the worship music network "Air1."
-This feeds FM translator W271BN at 102.1 MHz.
+WZZK's transmitter is sited off Golden Crest Drive, atop Red Mountain.
+WZZK broadcasts in HD Radio; the HD2 subchannel carries the Air1 network, which feeds FM translator W271BN at 102.1 MHz.